BY-LAWS of ALABAMA GOLF ASSOCIATION (as of April 2017)

 Section 2.
 Each Member Club shall have, at any annual or special meeting, the right to be represented (in person only) by one voting delegate or alternate duly elected by such Member Club.
 A quorum shall exist at any such meeting when representatives of at least seven Member Clubs are present.

 Section 3.
-At the annual meeting the delegates there shall elect from the membership of the clubs holding membership in the Association, a President, Vice-President, Secretary and Treasurer (or they may elect one person to fill both positions of Secretary and Treasurer) and a Board of Directors, whose number shall not be less than five nor more than thirty-five.
+At the annual meeting the delegates there shall elect from the membership of the clubs holding membership in the Association, a President, Vice-President, Secretary and Treasurer and a Board of Directors, whose number shall not be less than five nor more than thirty-five.
 Those so elected shall hold office until the election of the Directors at the next annual meeting.
-The President, Vice-President, Secretary and Treasurer must not serve more than two (2) consecutive one-year terms and may not succeed themselves in office.
-Should the President resign or for any reason be unable to fulfill the duties of his office, the Vice President shall succeed to the Presidency immediately.
-Should the Vice President, the Secretary or the Treasurer resign or for any reason be unable to fulfill the duties of office, the Board of Directors shall elect from its membership a successor to serve until the next Annual Meeting.
+The President, Vice-President, and Secretary must not serve more than two (2) consecutive one-year terms and may not succeed themselves in office.
+Should the President resign or for any reason is unable to fulfill the duties of his office, the Vice President shall succeed to the Presidency immediately.
+Should the Vice President, the Secretary or the Treasurer resign or for any reason is unable to fulfill the duties of office, the Board of Directors shall elect from its membership a successor to serve until the next Annual Meeting.

 Section 4.
 The President and Vice-President, Secretary and Treasurer shall be ex-officio members of the Board of Directors.